OpenHumans/Overland_android/README.md

 # Overland GPS Tracker for Android

-GPS logger for Android devices
+GPS logger for Android devices in React Native

 This app is based on the app Overland for iOS developped by Aaron Parecki https://github.com/aaronpk/Overland-iOS